 Although AI is on its way toward being extensively used in the enterprise, customers of tech-savvy companies are already benefitting from AI use cases through the implementation of developer-friendly tools such as APIs.
 For example, we are already seeing AI-driven technology via chatbots, which have quickly become a staple of customer service in online shopping.

 With the right approach and training, AI will continue to improve its ability to intelligently process data and drive automation.
-This, in turn, will help improve the state of CX as systems learn and adapt, enabling more predictive, personalized and timely customer service.
-To keep up with our increasingly digital world, it will be essential to consider how technologies like AI will help drive your CX strategy to differentiate and innovate in a competitive market.
+This, in turn, will help improve the state of customer experience as systems learn and adapt, enabling more predictive, personalized and timely customer service.
+To keep up with our increasingly digital world, it will be essential to consider how technologies like AI will help drive your customer experience strategy to differentiate and innovate in a competitive market.